TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-openapi.md

   }
 }
 ```

-In this extract from an OpenAPI description, a single `example` has been declared for a request to `GET /get` - the API developer indicates that such a call could return `HTTP 200` and the body value `Furkan` in plain text format.
+### 2. Using `examples` to generate a mock response

-### Using `examples` to generate a mock response
+In this extract, the API developer also indicates that a call to `GET /get` could return `HTTP 200` but here provides two example body values `Response body from first-example` and `Response body from second-example`, again in plain text format.

 ``` json {hl_lines=["9-18"],linenos=true, linenostart=1}
 {